cvazquezlos/TestLogAnalyzer/README.md

 ## Getting started
 This repository contains a front end developed in Angular 5 and a back end developed in Spring.
 Each project has its own README so if you want more information, read them:

 + Front end: Developed by using the latest version of Angular 5 and Angular CLI (managed by NPM), the GUI contains a complete functionality to create and delete projects, manage projects (by adding or deleting the executions which are displayed on them) and to compare the logs of each execution.
-You can access to the readme by clicking [Link-TLA-GUI](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer-gui/README.md "here").
+You can access to the readme by clicking [here](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer-gui/README.md).
 + Back end: Developed by using the latest version of Spring 3 as a Spring Boot project, this project contains a complete API REST to post, get and delete projects, executions and logs.
-It is really important for the new users to follow the guidelines exposed in [LINK-TLA](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer/README.md "this") document.
+It is really important for the new users to follow the guidelines exposed in [this](https://github.com/cvazquezlos/TestLogAnalyzer/blob/master/testloganalyzer/README.md) document.
 + Elasticsearch: The dockerized instance of Elasticsearch that I've used in the develop process is accessible for you if you want to download it.
 + Docker: The whole app is dockerized and if you want to try and run it the only thing that you need is the content of the `docker-compose.yml` file.
 If you want to run the whole project, follow these steps:
   1. Open the `docker` directory and the file which is inside of it and which name is `docker-compose.yml`.